okTurtles/dnschain/README.md

 1. Install DNSChain using: `npm install -g dnschain` (you may need to put `sudo` in front of that).
 2. Run `namecoind` in the background.
 You can use `systemd` and create a `namecoin.service` file for it based off of [dnschain.service](scripts/dnschain.service).

-Test DNSChain by simply running `dnschain` from the command line.
+Test DNSChain by simply running `dnschain` from the command line (developers [see here](#Working)).
 Have a look at the configuration section below, and when you're ready, run it in the background as a daemon.
 As a convenience, DNSChain [comes with a `systemd` unit file](scripts/dnschain.service) that you can use to run it.

 #### Configuration<a name="Configuration"/>